TioPlato23333/MofuEngine/README.md

 # Mofu Engine
 ## Overview

-This is a cross-platform game engine based on SDL.
+A game engine based on OpenGL and it works on Windows.

-### How to use it

 // TODO